LEAD POISONING PREVENTION

 Lead poisoning is the presence of too much lead in the body.
 It is the most common preventable pediatric health problem in the United States today.
 It is caused by exposure to lead that is either eaten or inhaled, in the form of dust.
 The body carries lead in the blood to soft tissues and bones, where it can be stored for many years.
 Lead harms several organs including the nervous system and kidneys.
 Lead is especially harmful to the bodies of children younger than 6 years.

 Take precautions to avoid exposure to lead dust when remodeling or renovating, call: 1-800-424-LEAD or 1-800-547-0466 for the hearing impaired only.

-Provides nursing case management for Children ages six and under residing in Will County with Elevated Blood Levels (Venous blood level > or = 5 micrograms/dl.
+- Provides nursing case management for Children ages six and under (change six to 15) and pregnant women with elevated blood lead levels residing in Will County (Venous blood level > or = 5 micrograms/dl.)

 How to Report an Elevated Blood Level